Kalaxia/game-api/README.md

 ```Bash
 docker exec -it kalaxia_api make migrate-latest
 ```
-more informations are provided in the 'Database migrations' section below.
+more information are provided in the 'Database migrations' section below.

 ### Setup the game